kate102/CV/README.md

 </div>

-* Junior full stack developer and recent graduate from [Makers Academy](https://makers.tech/)
+* Trainee full stack developer at [Makers Academy](https://makers.tech/)
 * BSc. and MSc. in computing
-* Several years as a professional programmer writing trading systems
+* Several years as a professional programmer writing bond and equity trading systems
 * Director and lead designer of design and build company [102 Interiors London](http://www.102interiors.co.uk/).

 ### Background

-I chose to leave the tech industry to concentrate on my family, and set up a kitchen design and build company so that I could work from home.
+I chose to leave the tech industry to concentrate on my family, and set up a kitchen design and build company so that I could balance the demands of a satisfying working working career and a young family.
 I am now at a point in my life when I can become a fulltime developer again and have attended a coding bootcamp to learn the skills that are relevant to the industry as it is now.
 I find construction, both virtual and physical, immensely satisfying and look forward to working in an ever evolving environment again.

 ### Skills